VitoVan/calm/README.md

 # CALM - References

 From CALM 1.0.0, the version number will follow [Semantic Versioning Specification](https://semver.org/spec/v2.0.0.html).
-This means you can use CALM calmly without worrying me being crazy.
+This means you can use CALM calmly without worrying about me being crazy.
 Because whenever I'm going to be crazy, I will let you know [before anything got changed](https://semver.org/spec/v2.0.0.html#spec-item-7) and bump the major version if [anything could surprise](https://semver.org/spec/v2.0.0.html#spec-item-8) you.

 Keep CALM and have fun.